-In January 2020, we entered into the Kyorin Agreement for the development and commercialization of ATYR1923 for ILDs in Japan.
-Under the Kyorin Agreement, Kyorin received an exclusive right to develop and commercialize ATYR1923 in Japan for all forms of ILDs.
-We received an \$8.0 million upfront payment and we are eligible to receive an additional \$167.0 million in the aggregate upon achievement of certain development, regulatory and sales milestones, as well as tiered royalties ranging from the mid-single digits to mid-teens on net sales in Japan.
+In January 2020, we entered into a collaboration and license agreement with Kyorin for the development and commercialization of ATYR1923 for ILD in Japan.
+Under the Kyorin Agreement, Kyorin received an exclusive right to develop and commercialize ATYR1923 in Japan for all forms of ILD.
 Under the terms of the Kyorin Agreement, Kyorin will fund all research, development, regulatory, marketing and commercialization activities in Japan.
+In September 2020, Kyorin began dosing of its Phase 1 trial of ATYR1923 (known as KRP-R120 in Japan) and completed the last subject visit in December 2020.
+This achievement triggered a \$2.0 million milestone payment, which we received in January 2021.
+The Phase 1 trial, which was conducted and funded by Kyorin, is a placebo-controlled study to evaluate the safety, PK and immunogenicity of ATYR1923 in 32 healthy Japanese male volunteers.
+Results from this study are intended to enable Kyorin to initiate patient trials in ILD in Japan.
+We received an \$8.0 million upfront payment and a \$2.0 milestone payment and we are eligible to receive an additional \$165.0 million in the aggregate upon achievement of certain development, regulatory and sales milestones, as well as tiered royalties ranging from the mid-single digits to mid-teens on net sales in Japan.